AhmedEsaam/Embedded-Linux/Embedded Linux/5_Yocto/README.md

   * **Dunfill**
   * **Kirkstone**

-* When you clone a layer that has been developed using a specific **Poky** version, you need to checkout to this release branch in the cloned layer or Yocto will show an error.
+* When you clone a layer that has been developed using a specific **Poky** version (based on a specific `bitbake` version), you need to checkout to this release branch in the cloned layer or Yocto will show an error.

 * It's often required to make a certain layer compatible for a specific Poky version.